Comparison of NIST SP 800-171 and NIST SP 800-53 for protecting CUI and federal information systems

 Assessment is a key difference between NIST SP 800-171 and NIST SP 800-53.
 While self-assessment is required for compliance with NIST SP 800-171, assessment is required for Federal information systems and organizations to ensure compliance with NIST SP 800-53.
 The latest version of NIST SP 800-53 is Revision 5, which was released in September 2020 and reflects a more flexible and outcome-based approach to security and privacy control selection, assessment, and implementation.

-NIST SP 800-53 is the basis for many Federal information security regulations and guidelines, such as the Federal Information Security Modernization Act (FISMA) and the Federal Risk and Authorization Management Program (FedRAMP).
+NIST SP 800-53 is the basis for many Federal information security regulations and guidelines, such as the FISMA and the FedRAMP.
 Compliance with NIST SP 800-53 is required for all federal information systems, and non-federal organizations that handle federal information or provide services to federal agencies may also be required to comply.

 Comparison